-There is a lot of help out there, but it is not always well publicised.
-So, here are our eight essential considerations to help you implement an ESG process or optimise your existing one.
+There is a lot of guidance out there, but it is not always well publicised.
+So, here are our essential considerations to help you implement an ESG process or optimise your existing one.

 4 reasons your sustainability process needs attention

 1) Sustainability risks manifest and grow over time